 For the next three years, Art worked as a professional model in Thailand doing all kinds of modelling works including modelling for magazines, runways and commercials.
 Art's big break came in 1997 when he was chosen to play the lead in a TV commercial for 'Hunter Whiskey'.
 The commercial was aired very heavily on all of the television networks during primetime thanks to its massive promotion budget for advertising and marketing.
 Together with its funny storyline and concept, the Hunter whiskey become the biggest hit in the summer of 1997 catapulted Art into the spotlight of fame.
 The commercial was such a big hit that Art became known as 'Art Leum Kek' (Leum Kek was the name of the commercial).
 The success of the Hunter Whiskey commercial provided Art with the necessary exposure needed to advance him to the next stage of his career as an actor.

-Art's acting debut came in 1998 when he was cast to play 'Seua Pao' in 1998 mega hit movie 'Seua Jone Pan Seua' (Th:เสือ...โจรพันธุ์เสือ), a biopic based on true real life story of 'Seua Bai,' dubbed the bandit and the gentleman because of his courtesy during the robbery.
+Art's acting debut came in 1998 when he was casted to play the part of 'Seua Pao' in 1998 mega hit 'Seua...
+Jone Pan Seua' (Th:เสือ...โจรพันธุ์เสือ), a biopic based on a real life story of 'Seua Bai,' dubbed the bandit and the gentleman because of his courtesy during the robbery.
 He was Thailand Most Wanted criminal who became infamous for robbing only the rich during 1950s Thailand after WWII.